 Tracker collects a user’s location history from any device they are signed into and displays it in the Users section of Relay.

 Device Detective helps recover lost or stolen devices.
 It runs as a full-screen kiosk app displaying a custom message, collects device location data, and shares it in Relay’s Device Detective section.

 The Flagged Terms section allows you to set up flagged terms and email notifications.
-Setting up flagged terms and email notifications is the third step of Relay setup.
-You can access the Flagged Terms section by navigating to Settings > Flagged Terms.
+Navigate to the Flagged Terms section clicking Settings > Flagged Terms.

 Flagged terms come in three levels: low, moderate, and high.
 The higher the level, the higher the danger level of the term.
 We came up with some flagged terms for our testing environment.
 As you can see, we’ve classified highly worrisome and offensive terms (ex. xxx, suicide, make bomb) as High.
 We classified a few more general terms (ex. sex, marijuana) as Moderate and a few terms that could potentially be innocent, but could also potentially be offensive or worrisome (ex. pot, hate, nude) as Low.

 Before you set up email notifications, you need to create flagged terms.

 To individually add a flagged term, click the green plus sign to the right of the search box.

 Enter your desired term and choose the level of severity.
 In the example, we entered murder as the term and chose a Low severity from the dropdown menu (we want the term to be flagged, since it could potentially be worrisome, but we also understand that a student could be searching for “murder” as part of a History or English class assignment.)
 Click Save.

 You will now see the term added to the list of terms.
 Search for a term in the list by using the search box or delete any term from the list by clicking the gray “x” to the right of the term.